pycom/pycom-documentation/content/pymesh/lib-cli.md

-ip - display current IPv6 unicast addresses mac - set or display the current LoRa MAC address self - display all info about current node mml - display the Mesh Mac List (MAC of all nodes inside this Mesh), also inquires Leader mp - display the Mesh Pairs (Pairs of all nodes connections), also inquires Leader s - send message ws - verifies if message sent was acknowledged rm - verifies if any message was received sleep - deep-sleep br - enable/disable or display the current Border Router functionality
+ip - display current IPv6 unicast addresses mac - set or display the current LoRa MAC address self - display all info about current node mml - display the Mesh Mac List (MAC of all nodes inside this Mesh) mp - display the Mesh Pairs (pairs of all nodes connections) s - send message ws - verifies if the message sent was acknowledged rm - verifies if any message was received sleep - deep-sleep br - enable/disable or display the current Border Router functionality